ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 ### 32: Two-Factor Authentication I - Replaying Codes (easy)
 To confirm a paymemnt, the user gets a payment confirmation code by SMS.
 Note that the SMS is simulated and written to the server output.
 This code is generated and used in an insecure way.
 A first problem is that it is not bound to a specific payment and that it can be used for multiple payments.

-**Goal:** Exploit the vulnerability by reusing the payment code of a previous payment to confiorm anotehr payment.
+**Goal:** Exploit the vulnerability by reusing the payment code of a previous payment to confirm anotehr payment.
 Obviously, this is trivial to do.

 **Check**: Works